tinyrobots/academic-website/content/home/sci_comm_carousel.md

 [[item]]
   title = "Bright Club"
-  content = "I've also done a bunch of vision-science-themed stand-up comedy at events like Bright Club in the UK." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "                                                                          I've also done a bunch of vision-science-themed stand-up comedy at events like Bright Club in the UK.                                                                          " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).